Algeria: Languages

-Berber has been recognised as a "national language" by the constitutional amendment of 8 May 2002.
+Standard Amazigh has been recognised as a "national language" by the constitutional amendment of 8 May 2002.
 Kabyle, the predominant Berber language, is taught and is partially co-official (with a few restrictions) in parts of Kabylie.
 Kabyle has a significant Arabic, French, Latin, Greek, Phoenician and Punic substratum, and Arabic loanwords represent 35% of the total Kabyle vocabulary.
 In February 2016, the Algerian constitution passed a resolution that made Berber an official language alongside Arabic.
 Algeria emerged as a bilingual state after 1962.
 Colloquial Algerian Arabic is spoken by about 83% of the population and Berber by 27%.

 Although French has no official status in Algeria, it has one of the largest Francophone populations in the world, and French is widely used in government, media (newspapers, radio, local television), and both the education system (from primary school onwards) and academia due to Algeria's colonial history.
 It can be regarded as a lingua franca of Algeria.
 In 2008, 11.2 million Algerians could read and write in French.
 In 2013, it was estimated that 60% of the population could speak or understand French.
 In 2022, it was estimated that 33% of the population was Francophone.

 The use of English in Algeria, though limited in comparison to the previously mentioned languages, has increased due to globalisation.
 In 2022 it was announced that English would be taught in elementary schools.